 Shipping is pretty simple; it means delivering your stuff with alacrity.
-It's not included because this would mean walk-in customers would be subsidizing mail order (hardly fair).
+It's not built into product prices, e.g. included, because this would mean walk-in customers would be subsidizing mail order (hardly fair).
 Since there's no such thing as a free lunch, then the quicker you want your stuff, or the further away you are, the more it costs.
 Optional services include insurance and signature confirmation; this is their fee schedule;

 - insurance - $2 for the first $100, and $1.50 for each additional $100.